|819 Ratings | 657 Reviews

 Tourist Places To Visit In Thekkady

 Walk into the heart of Kerala’s evergreen forests in Thekkady.
 257 kilometeres away from Trivandrum, this is a town in Idukki district, located near the Kerala-Tamil Nadu border.
 The place is famous for a variety of reasons: its fauna, the Western Ghats, a wildlife sanctuary, and much more.
-Here are our pick of the 8 best tourist places to visit in and around Thekkady.
+From Periyar Wildlife Sanctuary to Mullaperiyar Dam and Elephant Junction, here's our pick of the best tourist places to visit in and around Thekkady.

 Periyar Wildlife Sanctuary